terrencecrowley/chronology/README.md

-# Redistricting Research
+# DRA Analytics App

-This app lets you to run most of DRA's partisan analytics on election profiles that don't have associated DRA maps.
+This standalone app lets you to run most of DRA's partisan analytics on election profiles that don't have associated DRA maps.

 It is a cloned subset of the analytics on the *Advanced* tab in DRA.